Tom Lowe (performer): Harvard

 A 2005 graduate of Harvard University, Lowe majored in East Asian Studies, and speaks fluent Mandarin along with four other languages.
 His ties to the emergent Chinese market are credited to numerous visits to China, many of them sponsored by the Chinese government.

 Lowe is the Harvard cultural attaché to the Shaolin Temple, responsible for training top Chinese film celebrities such as Jet Li.
 His fellowship at Harvard enabled him to spend four months traveling the ancient Silk Road through Xinjiang and Gansu provinces in northwest and central China, as an editor for the best selling student travel guide Let's Go.
-His esteemed Harvard thesis on Tang Dynasty frontier poetry won him an honors degree and was contributed to the Harvard Yenching Library following Magna Cum Laude recognition.
-These cultural advantages, coupled with his first hand, viable experience in the world of pop music and Broadway musicals, has afforded him a unique expertise, for a Westerner, in the commercial Chinese entertainment scene.
+His Harvard thesis on Tang Dynasty frontier poetry won him an honors degree and was contributed to the Harvard Yenching Library following Magna Cum Laude recognition.

 During his Harvard career, Lowe continued to perform his original material as the lead singer of the band Tommy and The Tigers.
 The band had the honor of playing at CBGBs, the original New York City hardcore and punk rock club, in 2005.
 Also during his career, he was selected to sing in Harvard's premier co-ed a cappella group, the Harvard-Radcliffe Veritones, where he was a featured tenor for two years.
 His vocals can be found on their fourth album, Imprudence.
 Staying on in Boston in 2006, Lowe was chosen to be the face of Massachusetts, the on-camera host for a webseries of international tourism promotional videos under Tourism Massachusetts.
 He became the first ever non-American to sing the national anthem at a Boston Red Sox game.